battlecode/battlecode21/infrastructure/README.md

 for interacting with the gcloud pub-sub and getting access tokens from backend)

 Scrimmage and Tournament servers schedule matches.
 They can be found in `matcher`.
+The scrimmage server will pull games from the backend and shift them onto the gcloud pubsub (I am unsure whether this is necessary or if backend does this themselves).
+The tournament server is more annoying and in need of some retrofits; It pushes all the required games for the tournament to the scrimmage pub-sub, waits for results, pushes the next batch, etc. etc. until the tournament has been completed.
+Results are returned in a json file (bad).

 ## Configurations in Google Cloud